ukicomputers/yolonas-cpp/README.md

 Demo is located in folder `demo` from downloaded repository.
 To use it out-of-box, you can download example models by executing `download_models.bash`.
 To compile and run it, execute `build.bash` from `demo` folder.

 ## Custom model & metadata
 To use your own model, and run it also inside library, use `metadata.py` script, [link here](https://github.com/ukicomputers/yolonas-cpp/blob/main/metadata.py).
-To use it, in `metadata.py`, first few variables needs to be changed according to your model (model path, model type, number of classes). **IMPORTANT: `metadata.py` DOES NOT ACCEPT `.onnx` FILE FORMAT!** It only accepts the standard YOLO `.pt` format. <br>Script will convert your model to ONNX, and return required `metadata` file, that can be later used in inference.
+To use it, in `metadata.py`, first few variables needs to be changed according to your model (model path, model type, number of classes). **IMPORTANT: `metadata.py` DOES NOT ACCEPT `.onnx` FILE FORMAT!** It only accepts the standard YOLO `.pt` format.<br><br>Script will convert your model to ONNX, and return required `metadata` file, that can be later used in inference.

 ## TODO
 - normalize image